rocdoc2/fe3h-discord-builds/Lorenz-Frozen-Lance.md

 knight's healing and long range options are good enough that I still prefer it.
 There's a lot of enemies that can get ohko'd by ragnarok or orko'd fire or sagittae.

-Warlock would be skippable but you need it for the magic base.
+Unlike Marianne or Hubert, Lorenz actually does need to cert warlock for the magic base.

 __Rank priorities__ <br>